wajid-poernomo/wp-demo-mockservice/README.md

 1. Valid Country Name - returns country and cities.
 2. Empty input - returns all countires and cities.
 3. "Non existing" Country Name - returns "&amp;lt;NewDataSet /&amp;gt;" as the payload.
-4. GetWeather returns mock data weather data.
+4. GetWeather returns mock weather data.
 5. When the city name is specified as 'hobbiton', returns "No Data Found".